 A Monterey native and Santa Clara University School of Law graduate, Secretary Panetta began his long and distinguished public service career in 1964 as a First Lieutenant in the U.S. Army, and upon discharge went to work in Washington as a legislative assistant to U.S. Senate Minority Whip Tom Kuchel of California.
 In 1969, he was appointed director of the U.S. Office for Civil Rights, where he was responsible for enforcing equal education laws, and later he served as executive assistant to the mayor of New York City.
 He then returned to Monterey, where he practiced law until his election to the U.S. House of Representatives in 1976.

 Serving his Central Coast district in Congress for sixteen years, Secretary Panetta was a key participant in agriculture, healthcare, marine, and federal budget issues, and from 1989 to 1993 he chaired the House Budget Committee.
 He authored a wide range of legislation, including the Hunger Prevention Act of 1988, Medicare and Medicaid coverage for hospice care for the terminally ill, and numerous measures to protect the California coast, including creation of the Monterey Bay National Marine Sanctuary.

-In 1993, Secretary Panetta left Congress to serve as director of the Office of Management and Budget for the incoming Clinton administration.
-There, he was instrumental in developing the policies that led to a balanced federal budget and eventual budget surpluses.
+In 1993, Secretary Panetta left Congress to serve as director of the Office of Management and Budget (OMB) for the incoming Clinton administration.
+At OMB, he was instrumental in developing the policies that led to a balanced federal budget and eventual budget surpluses.
 In 1994, he accepted appointment as the president’s chief of staff, and immediately brought order and focus to White House operations and policy making.